Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Do I need supplier certification before selling on Amazon?

 It depends on your category and claims.
-Children products, many food contact items, ingestibles, and electronics often require documented testing or certification.
+Children's products, many food-contact items, ingestibles, and electronics often require documented testing or certification.
 For regulated products, certification is mandatory.

 What are the most common certifications required?

-Common examples include FDA related compliance for certain materials and consumables, CPSIA for children products, FCC for electronics in the US, and CE in the EU.
+Common examples include FDA-related compliance for certain materials and consumables, CPSIA for children's products, FCC for electronics in the US, and CE in the EU.
 Your exact list depends on materials, use case, and market.

 How can I verify if a supplier certification is fake?